JoseskVolpe/UndertaleME/README.md

 ## License
-UndertaleME is currently licensed under GNU GPLv3 license, and will be changed to MIT license once it's nearly to a Beta version<br>
+UndertaleME is currently licensed under GNU GPLv3 license<br>
 Undertale and its content is a intellectual property of Toby Fox and to all its respective owners.
 All rights reserved<br>
 J2ME Army Knife library is a intellectual property of Ovidiu Iliescu.
 All rights reserved<br>
 MIDI contents belongs to their respective owners.<br>